-• Travel essential to the services performed in accordance with this Work Program may be reimbursed at actual cost on a public conveyance or in a privately owned vehicle at the lesser of the prevailing rate per mile authorized and paid by the TMA but not to exceed the amount authorized by the STATE (the mileage expense reimbursement remains at 31 cents per mile until further notice from the NJ Department of Treasury).
+• Travel essential to the services performed in accordance with this Work Program may be reimbursed at actual cost on a public conveyance or in a privately owned vehicle at the lesser of the prevailing rate per mile authorized and paid by the TMA but not to exceed the amount authorized by the STATE (federal Internal Revenue Service).
 TMAs must provide detailed receipts of travel expenses using a public conveyance.
 Proof of mileage in the form of a web-generated mileage calculator (e.g., MapQuest or Google) must also be submitted.